Best PETG Filament Reviews and Buying Guide 2022

 In order to maintain quality, the filaments are tested using a laser.
 With a +/-0.02mm error rate of checking, you can rest assured that you are being sold the best 3d printing filament for sure.

 The filament is engineered to a consistent round shape, allowing you to print without any interruption.

 Another good thing about the PETG filament is that it is made with non-toxic and renewable resources.

 Not all good-quality PRTG filaments are expensive.
-This one from Stronghero 3D is an excellent PETG filament available at a very reasonable price.
+Stronghero 3D is the best petg filament for ender 3 available at a very reasonable price.
 With little to no stringing, this is undoubtedly the best filament brand for PETG.